-The left-hand navigation pane has two sections:
+The left-hand Navigation pane has two sections:

 To the left of the selected device is an orange bar.
 The summary information about this device is displayed in the right-hand pane.
 If the device is a Preview Device or if you’ve given your device a friendly name in the mobile app, that information will appear in the far-right column.

-To hide/show the left-hand navigation pane, click this menu icon in the top bar: .
+To hide/show the left-hand Navigation pane, click this menu icon in the top bar: .

-To the right of the menu icon is the Accounts drop-down menu, which lists all the accounts that you own or have been invited to join.
+To the right of the menu icon is the Account drop-down menu, which lists all the accounts that you own or have been invited to join.
 The account name is listed first with the User ID in parentheses.

 This section contains identification details that you have defined for the device in the Afero Profile Editor, as well as system-assigned information, such as device location and update status.
 The icon you assigned the device appears in the upper-right corner.